 These cookies are seriously addictive.
-I can’t stop at eating only one and devour at least two sugar-free cookies with my coffee.
+I can’t stop eating only one and devour at least two sugar-free cookies with my coffee.

 If you can’t find chocolate chip cookies with no sugar added you can simply use the same quantity of dark chocolate chopped in small pieces.
 They work great in the almond flour cookie dough and finding bigger chunks of chocolate throughout the cookie is great.

 I’ve made a few batches of this recipe before sharing it with you.
 When I used xanthan gum the cookies didn’t spread at all, but they were still incredibly delicious.
 You should increase the cooking time by a few minutes to make sure they are well cooked.

 The cookies didn’t spread because you overmixed the ingredients or added too much flour.
 Make sure your dough is sticky (doesn’t look like cookie dough).
 Once you cool it down the butter will solidify and you can start forming balls with your hands.